Stranger Things stars call out need to ‘label’ Will’s sexuality after fan speculation

 Since the third season of the Netflix show, fans have discussed their theory that Will might be gay and is struggling to come out, after developing feelings for his best friend Mike Wheeler (Finn Wolfhard).

-The speculation has only intensified with the fourth season, released last week, following several scenes which hints this may be the case.
+The speculation has only intensified with the fourth season, released last week, following several scenes that hinted this may be the case.

 While Wolfhard seemingly agreed that Will “loves” Mike in a recent interview, Schnapp, who plays Will, isn’t so sure.